Youth Class Dress Code

 Ballet A & B dancers should wear white ankle socks.
 The dancers wear socks at this age so that teachers can more easily see what their knees are doing in class, and it gives them visual feedback on the same.

-Dancers in Ballet 2 and above should wear pink tights, either full-foot or convertible (a hole on the bottom of the foot so the tights can be pulled off the feet before and after class).
+Dancers in Ballet 1 and above should wear pink tights, either full-foot or convertible (a hole on the bottom of the foot so the tights can be pulled off the feet before and after class).
 Crops and stirrups are not permitted.
-Also, please note that students should be wearing a classic weave specifically for ballet, not street wear leggings, ballet mesh, or ballet back-seam.
+Also, please note that students should be wearing a classic weave specifically for ballet.

 We recommend buying shoes at Movin’ Easy for a proper fit.
 All students may choose between leather or canvas, drawstring or no drawstring styles.
 Shoes must be plain (no embellishments).
 Shoes for dancers in Ballet A and B are often a little looser so they have room for frequent growth.
 Please check with us about sizing if you are uncertain whether a new pair of shoes is in order and/or if your dancer is complaining about their shoes hurting.